I review the latest evidence on what foods help you cope with your morning sickness and whether they really work.

 High Protein

-We’re often advised to eat salty high carbohydrate foods when we’re sick, however, evidence has shown that a diet high in protein may actually be much better reduce morning sickness.
+Evidence has shown that a diet high in protein may actually be much better reduce morning sickness.
 In a 1999 study, high protein meals reduced nausea and normalized gastric motility.
 In a more recent 2010 study, women in their first trimester who consumed a diet high in protein experienced less nausea and vomiting, while women who consumed a diet high in carbohydrates experienced more nausea and vomiting.

 Multivitamins and iron supplements are known to cause nausea and vomiting, but they may still be important to take during your pregnancy.